Phone: (520) 696-6830

-Southwest Missouri State University B.S. - Elementary Education with an emphasis in Behavior Disorders and Learning Disabilities Columbus State University M.Ed - Mental Retardation Professional Accomplishments: While teaching in Columbus, GA, I represented my school as their Teacher of the Year in 1995.
+Southwest Missouri State University B.S. - Elementary Education with an emphasis in Behavior Disorders and Learning Disabilities Columbus State University M.Ed - Special Education Professional Accomplishments: While teaching in Columbus, GA, I represented my school as their Teacher of the Year in 1995.

 Mrs. Melissa Roddewig

 I am originally from Missouri and grew up in a small town called Cuba.
 I am married to Daryl, who works as a border patrol agent.
 I have two daughters.
 Gillian is a senior at Northern Arizona University, and Olivia is a freshman at Arizona State University.
 I also have a dog named, Tyler.

 Defining Moment in Education

 I have always wanted to be a teacher and would play school either by myself or with my younger brothers.
 I realized that I wanted to be a special education teacher while in college, and I was able to have a connection with a special needs boy and have never had an interest in doing anything else.